couchbaselabs/try-cb-python/README.md

 python3 -m pip install -r requirements.txt
 ```

-If you already have an existing Couchbase server running and correctly configured, you might run:
+If you already have an existing Couchbase server running and properly configured, you can run:

 ```
 python3 travel.py -c $CB_HOST -u $CB_USER -p $CB_PSWD
 ```

-Note that the first time you run against a new database image, you may want to use the provided
+The first time you run against a new database image, you may want to use the provided
-`wait-for-couchbase.sh` wrapper to ensure that all indexes are created.
+`wait-for-couchbase.sh` wrapper to verify the creation of the indexes.

 For example, using the Docker image provided: